Reza Baraheni

 Reza Baraheni (رضا براهنی; 13 December 1935 – 25 March 2022) was an Iranian novelist, poet, critic, and political activist.

-Baraheni lived in Toronto, Canada, where he used to teach at the Centre for Comparative Literature at the University of Toronto.
+Baraheni was born in Tabriz, Iran, in 1935.
+After studying there and in Turkey, he obtained a Ph.D. in English literature from the University of Istanbul, and in 1963 was appointed Professor of English at Teheran University.

-He was the author of more than fifty books of poetry, fiction, literary theory and criticism, written in Persian and English.
+Baraheni lived in Toronto, Canada, where he taught at the Center for Comparative Literature at the University of Toronto.

-His works have been translated into a dozen of languages.
-His book, Crowned Cannibals, is accused by a few of containing some fabrications.
+He was the author of more than fifty books of poetry, fiction and literary theory and criticism in Persian and English.
+His works have been translated into a dozen languages.

 Moreover, he translated into Persian works by Shakespeare, Kundera, Mandelstam, Andrić, and Fanon.

 Winner of the Scholars-at-Risk-Program Award of the University of Toronto and Massey College, Baraheni taught at the University of Tehran, Iran, the University of Texas at Austin, Indiana University in Bloomington, Indiana, the University of Maryland, Baltimore County, and York University.
-He was also Fellow of St. Antony's College, Oxford University, Britain, Fellow of the University of Iowa, Iowa City, and Fellow of Winters College, York University.
+He was also a Fellow of St. Antony's College, Oxford University, Britain, Fellow of the University of Iowa, Iowa City, and Fellow of Winters College, York University.
 He was president of PEN Canada.

 He died on 24 March 2022 in Toronto, Canada, and was buried on 9 April 2022 at Elgin Mills Cemetery, Canada.